Frequently Asked Questions

 What’s the difference between coaching and counselling?

-While coaching can be therapeutic - an opportunity to reflect, to talk openly and confidentially, and to develop personally and professionally - it is not, and is no substitute for therapy.
-If you’re wondering which avenue to explore, this is a useful resource.
+While coaching can have therapeutic elements - it is an opportunity to reflect, to talk openly and confidentially, and to develop personally and professionally - it is not, and is no substitute for therapy.
+If you’re wondering which avenue to explore, this is a useful resource to think through options.
 I rather like this summation by Dr Carol Kauffman: “In therapy, you follow the trail of tears, to find where people need healing.
 In coaching, you follow the trail of dreams.”

 I’m not an executive or ‘C-suite’: is this the right kind of coaching for my questions?